JMMP-Group/MARINE_VAL/README.md

 ```
 ### Data processing

-Edit environment variables in `param.bash` to fit your setup/need.
+Edit environment variables in `param.bash` to fit your setup/need, including:
-   * mesh mask location with mesh mask name
+   * $MSKPATH: directory where model mesh_mask (and bathymetry) files are stored.
-   * location of the CDFTOOLS toolbox
+   * $CDFPATH: location of the CDFTOOLS toolbox
-   * where to store the data output (or link to existing data location)
+   * $DATPATH: where to store the data output (or link to existing data location)

 Edit `param.bash` to define which metrics you want to calculate,
 normally a package like VALSO, VALNA or VALTRANS, but you can pick and choose